One-Touch Soccer logo

 Rule 4 - The Players' Equipment

-a) Each team’s players must wear matching-color jerseys.
-Teams are responsible for having alternate color jerseys in the event that both teams show up wearing the same color and one has to change.
+a) Each team’s players must wear same-color jerseys.
+Jerseys do not need to be numbered.
+The team listed as the "home" team on the schedule is responsible for having alternate color jerseys in the event that both teams show up wearing the same color.
+In playoff matches, the lower-seeded team will be responsible for changing into alternate color jerseys.

-b) The goalkeeper wears jersey colors distinguished from all other field players and from the Referees.
+b) The goalkeeper wears jersey colors distinguished from all other field players.

 c) All players must wear shin guards, which must be completely covered by socks.

-d) Indoor footwear (turf shoes or flat-soled shoes) is recommended, but molded plastic or rubber cleats designed for use on synthetic turf are permitted.
+d) Turf shoes are very strongly recommended, but molded plastic or rubber cleats designed for use on synthetic turf ARE permitted.
 Absolutely NO metal cleats or screw-in studs are allowed.
+Flat-soled shoes are, of course, legal as well.

 e) Players shall not be permitted to wear anything deemed dangerous by the Referee.